Pexers/CS-fundamentals/Development/Methodologies.md

 - Overall, it requires more time and energy from everyone.

 ## 3. Rapid
 Rapid Application Development (RAD) is an agile project management strategy where the key benefits are efficiency and fast delivery, making it an attractive choice for developers working in a fast-paced environment.
-This rapid pace is made possible by RAD’s focus on minimizing the planning stage and maximizing prototype development.
+This rapid pace is made possible by RAD's focus on minimizing the planning stage and maximizing prototype development.

 The end goal of the whole methodology is to deliver working software products to the market faster, as the demand for new applications is ever increasing.
 It is designed to be flexible to changes and to accept new inputs, like feedback and features, at every stage of the development process.
 <p align="center">